 Abraham was promised that he would become a great nation and that through him, all the nations of the earth would be blessed and that he would be a blessing.
 Those that bless him will be blessed, and those that curse him will be cursed.
 God also promised land would be given to him.
 The covenant was cut in chapter fifteen, but instead of Abraham walking through the animals, only the Lord did, signifying God would fulfill the covenant regardless of Abraham’s doing.
 Even in the Old Testament, the foundation was grace!
 The covenant sign was given in chapter seventeen.
 In chapter twenty-six, the covenant was confirmed with Abraham’s son Issac and later to Issac’s son Jacob whose name was changed to Israel, who fathered the twelve tribes of Israel.

-Genesis 26:1-5 “Now there was a famine in the land—aside from the previous famine that happened in Abraham’s days.
-So Isaac went to King Abimelech of the Philistines, to Gerar.
-2 Then Adonai appeared to him and said, “Do not go down to Egypt.
-Dwell in the land about which I tell you.
-3 Live as an outsider in this land and I will be with you and bless you—for to you and to your seed I give all these lands—and I will confirm my pledge that I swore to Abraham your father.
-4 I will multiply your seed like the stars of the sky and I will give your seed all these lands.
-And in your seed all the nations of the earth will continually be blessed, 5 because Abraham listened to My voice and kept My charge, My mitzvot, My decrees, and My instructions.”
+Genesis 26:1-5 LSB “Now there was a famine in the land, besides the previous famine that had occurred in the days of Abraham.
+So Isaac went to Gerar, to Abimelech king of the Philistines.2 And Yahweh appeared to him and said, “Do not go down to Egypt; dwell in the land of which I shall tell you.3 Sojourn in this land, and I will be with you and bless you, for to you and to your seed I will give all these lands, and I will establish the oath which I swore to your father Abraham.4 And I will multiply your seed as the stars of heaven, and I will give your seed all these lands; and by your seed all the nations of the earth shall be blessed;5 because Abraham listened to My voice and kept My charge, My commandments, My statutes, and My laws.”

-Genesis 28:12-15 “He [Jacob] dreamed: All of a sudden, there was a stairway set up on the earth and its top reaching to the heavens—and behold, angels of God going up and down on it!
-13 Surprisingly, Adonai was standing on top of it and He said, “I am Adonai, the God of your father Abraham and the God of Isaac.
-The land on which you lie, I will give it to you and to your seed.
-14 Your seed will be as the dust of the land, and you will burst forth to the west and to the east and to the north and to the south.
-And in you all the families of the earth will be blessed—and in your seed.
-15 Behold, I am with you, and I will watch over you wherever you go, and I will bring you back to this land, for I will not forsake you until I have done what I promised you.”
+Genesis 28:12-15 LSB “Then he had a dream, and behold, a ladder stood on the earth with its top touching heaven; and behold, the angels of God were ascending and descending on it.13 And behold, Yahweh stood above it and said, “I am Yahweh, the God of your father Abraham and the God of Isaac; the land on which you lie, I will give it to you and to your seed.14 And your seed will also be like the dust of the earth, and you will spread out to the west and to the east and to the north and to the south; and in you and in your seed all the families of the earth shall be blessed.15 Behold, I am with you and will keep you wherever you go.
+And I will bring you back to this land; for I will not forsake you until I have done what I have promised you.”